-Organic Ocean is partnering with not-for-profit Goodly Foods Society with our Neighbours helping Neighbours initiative.
-What does this mean?
-100 % of the sales dollars from these soups will be returned to Goodly Foods to support their amazing work.
+Organic Ocean is partnering with not-for-profit Goodly Foods Society and 100 % of the sales dollars from these soups will be returned to Goodly Foods to support their amazing work.

 *This recipe calls for Organic Ocean Lingcod or Sockeye Salmon and Goodly Foods Hearty Tomato Soup!

 100 % plant-based soups were developed by celebrated Vancouver Chef, Karen Barnaby.
-Visit our catalog tab to buy and learn more about these amazing products!
+Visit our SHOP SEAFOOD tab to buy and learn more about these amazing products!

 Crispy Skinned Salmon with Tomato Coconut Curry